 Incompletes, Withdrawals.
 A student who carries a recorded "Incomplete" at the time of evaluation will be given a one-semester grace period when meeting eligibility requirements and Standards of Progress.
 The student's record will be held in suspense, and a re-evaluation will be made at the end of the next semester for which the student is enrolled.
-If the "I" has not been changed to a letter grade at the time of re-evaluation and the Registrar's Office has not been notified of an extension, the student will be assigned a grade of "F." Such a grade may readily contribute to suspension of financial aid elibility.
+If the "Incomplete" has not been changed to a letter grade at the time of re-evaluation and the Registrar's Office has not been notified of an extension, the student will be assigned a grade of "F." Such a grade may readily contribute to suspension of financial aid elibility.

 Repeated Courses.
-A course in which an "N", "D", or "F" has been earned may be repeated for credit.
+A student may use financial aid to repeat a course in which an "N", "D", or "F" has been earned.
 A student may not repeat a course for credit in which a grade of "C" or better was earned (unless permission of the Dean of Instruction is obtained).
 The student may improve a grade in a course and the repeat credit(s) will be included in the total number of credits when determing enrollment status.
 The student must be making satisfactory progress.
 Remedial Courses.
-OWCC includes remedial courses where necessary when determining a student's enrollment status.
+Okaloosa-Walton Community College approves remedial courses for the use of financial aid and includes remedial courses where necessary when determining a student's enrollment status.
 Admission placement testing requirements will determine if remedial courses are needed in a student's degree program.